Beaver County Section of the Trail

 Following the blue blazes and continuing westward, the next mile of North Country Trail traces through this old clay strip mine area in Gamelands 285, crossing numerous spring-fed streams, skirting private-property inholdings, bypassing numerous beaver dams (both abandoned and active) and winding through two separate groves of very pleasant hemlock trees.
 The trail courses up and down the hillside to avoid the swampy patches near Little Beaver Creek and the ones created by the beavers.
 At the 2 mile mark (from Hodgson Rd.) the trail crosses a small stream just below a beautiful five-foot waterfall by means of a footbridge built from the timbers of a 100-year old barn that was formerly on property in Darlington owned by Mrs. Garrett’s father.
 The trail rejoins the North Fork of Little Beaver Creek shortly after the waterfall area and runs parallel for a distance.
-At the 2.1 mile mark the North Country Trail crosses out of the Gamelands and is routed onto the Garrett property, and then reaches Watt’s Mill Rd. at the 2.2 mile mark from Hodgson Road.
+At the 2.1 mile mark the North Country Trail crosses out of the Gamelands and is routed onto the Garrett property.
+Camping information – Right before crossing the property line there is an access trail to the Watt’s Mill hiking shelter, which cuts off to the left.
+This Adirondack style shelter overlooks the creek and is available for hikers to use as an overnight spot.
+All other uses of this shelter and area require the express consent of the property owner.
+At the shelter there is a picnic table and fire ring, and there is some level ground up behind the shelter structure that can be used to pitch a tent.
+There is no potable water nearby so if water from the creek is used it should be treated.